I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

 Single-coil.
 Widest variation.
 The lightest-wound vintage specs (CS ’60s, V-Mod II) sit bright.
 The overwound models (SJB-3, SJB-2) are darker than most hum-cancelling pickups.
 The Fender Pure Vintage ‘74 (full GuitarNutz2 measurements: L=3.65H avg, C=140pF) lands mid-pack despite its reputation.
 The “70s brightness” comes from 70s bridge pickup placement (10mm closer to the bridge), not the electrical response.
 But they all hum when soloed.
 In a studio, that 60Hz is always there.

 Split-coil (side-by-side).
 Each coil senses two strings, wired in hum-cancelling series.
 Huge spread: EMG JV at -1.4dB to Bartolini 9J at -7.2dB.
-The ceramic/steel blade pickups (Model J, Bartolini 9J) sit dark despite low DCR.
+The Bartolini 9J — ceramic, steel blades — sits dark despite the lowest DCR in the group.
 High-permeability cores push inductance far above what resistance suggests.
 Inductance drives the ranking more than the architecture label.

 The stock ceramic proof